install.packages("pak") #IF NOT ALREADY INSTALLED

 gridlines_plus() +

-coord_flip() #<--CHECK THIS OUT--THE Y AXIS TITLE IS REALLY THE X AXIS TITLE!Here’s a “final” version of our scatterplot using all of ggplotplus’s tools together:
+coord_flip() #<--CHECK THIS OUT--THE Y AXIS TITLE IS REALLY THE X AXIS TITLE!Here’s a “final” version of the scatterplot using (almost) all of ggplotplus’s tools together:

 ggplot(iris,